-As we can see from the results section, the hypothesis of this study has to be rejected.
+As we can see from the results section, the hypothesis of this study must be rejected.
 Originally, the thought process was that the galls induced by gall wasps are dependent on the nutrients that are supplied to the gall.
 It was thought that reproductive structures provide more carbohydrates and nutrients to the plant-host tissue lining the gall, therefore leading to the evolution of multiple chambered galls.
 Moreover, it was expected that galls on twigs and stems (vegetative locations) would provide less nutrients and thus maintain the state of the single gall chamber.
-This was not the case, instead there does not appear to be any correlation between the number of chambers in a gall and the location of the gall.
-Looking at the mirror tree again, we can see that for some taxa, especially the taxa in the Pha Tim Complex family show signs of correlation between the single chambered galls and vegetative locations.
-However, this could be attributed to the fact that the taxa in the Pha Tim Complex generally induce galls on stems and leaves, vegetative locations and can vary in number of chambers of gall [1].
+This was not the case, instead there does not appear to be correlation between the number of chambers in a gall and the location of the gall.
+Looking at the mirror tree again, we can see that for some taxa, especially the taxa in the Pha-Tim Complex family show signs of correlation between the single chambered galls and vegetative locations.
+However, this could be attributed to the fact that the taxa in the Pha-Tim Complex generally induce galls on stems and leaves, vegetative locations and can vary in number of chambers of gall [2].
 It could be a pure chance that we can see the correlation for this clade.
 Moreover, for the rest of the phylogeny there does not seem to be correlation between the states of the two traits.
-Moreover, this pattern is not seen in other studies on gall wasps.
+Additionally, this pattern is not seen in other studies on gall wasps.

 One of the key issues in this analysis could be scoring of the characters.
-Due to limitations of BayesTraits, polymorphic characters can be tested, however only with 3 states [6].
 To perform a proper analysis of this correlation the hypothesis should be framed as such: single chambered galls will be correlated with gall locations on stems, twigs, runners, growing root tips, and leaves while the multi-chambered galls will be correlated with gall locations on inflorescence, flower heads, buds, bract, seed, or seed capsule.
 Moreover, some of the taxa present themselves with the capabilities of producing single and multiple chambered galls so this would need to be accounted for as well.
 Thus, instead of binary character mappings for both taxa we would need to incorporate 3 states for the number of gall chambers and 12 states for the location of the gall.
 Using this method, there is a greater probability that we would see some sort of correlation between the number of gall chambers and position of the gall.
-However, this cannot be done in BayesTraitsV4 and will need much more advanced software to run a 54 rate model which is also extremely computationally expensive.
+However, this would require more time and large amounts computation power.
+Using this hypothesis, the dependent model would have 72 rates which is extremely complicated to work with and highly complex.
+A possible solution is to create 12 different character matrices for each gall location while maintaining the 3 states for the number of gall chambers.
+This method would allow for binary scoring of each location of the gall i.e., if location of the gall is stems or not.
+If we follow through with this method, there is a possibility we see some dependent relationships due to less complex dependent rate models, however this process would be very time consuming.

+Additionally, another fault of my study could be the number of taxa sampled.
+With 41 taxa sampled and only 33 of these taxa being gall-inducing, there is not much phylogenetic signal in my data.
+33 taxa do not seem to be adequate for visualizations of correlations between traits.
+Perhaps with supplementary taxa there could be phylogenetic signal present in the data.